medined/silver-argint/docs/create-node-application.md

 ```

 ### Run Web Server As Depoyment

+Running an application as a deployment means it can use multiple pods, called replicas.
+In the example below, it requests three replicas.

 In the manifest below, the selector field defines how the deployment finds which pods to manage.
 In this case, the match matches the label also defined in the manifest.